JohnRDOrazio/jQuery-Clock-Plugin/README.md

 You can see a demo that you can edit and play around with yourself at **http://jsbin.com/qoduzacabi/1/edit?html,css,js,output**.
 Unfortunately jsbin doesn't allow for server-side coding so it doesn't show the server timestamp example.

-If you would like to see a live demo with a server-side example, take a look here:
+If you would like to see a live demo that uses a server generated timestamp, take a look here:

 **SERVER SIDE CODE EXAMPLE: https://www.johnromanodorazio.com/jQueryClock.php**

+Yet another demo using an NTP server generated timestamp can be found here:

+**NTP server timestamp example: https://www.johnromanodorazio.com/ntptest.php**

 # USAGE